ischeinfeld/ihaskell-examples/README.md

 * [Basic Usage](genart/basic_usage.ipynb) - Basic usage of the diagrams and random-fu libraries.
 * [Stack v1](genart/stack_v1.ipynb) - A first approach to generating art, based on random evolutions.
 * [Stack v2](genart/stack_v2.ipynb) - A second approach, utilizing a monad transformer stack.
+Currently under development.
 * Stack v3 - A third approach will use mtl typeclasses to separate generation and drawing effects.
+Other possibilites include ** Introducing [extensible](https://hackage.haskell.org/package/extensible) records to the reader monad to allow for the composition of configuration data.
+** Indroducing other data structures to state so that each artist can add their own state as needed.